yashu-2408/travelify-planner/README.md

 ## Project info

-## How can I edit this code?
+## How can you use this code?

-There are several ways of editing your application.
+There are several ways of editing our application.

 **Use your preferred IDE**